The PuroClean BlogCONTACT YOUR LOCAL OFFICE

 Nobody wants mould lurking in their homes.
 However, no matter how hard homeowners try to avoid it, mould can still find its way into homes and belongings.
-Besides walls and wooden items, the carpet – which easily attracts moisture and dirt – is a common target for mould growth.
-Here are five key tips to keep the carpet mould-free.
+Yet, knowing how to prevent mould can minimize its growth.
+Besides walls and wooden items, the carpet, which easily attracts moisture and dirt, is a common target for mould.
+Here are five key tips to prevent mould in carpet.

-2. Removing carpet from humidity-prone areas – Carpet should not be installed in areas that are more likely to experience humidity or water leaks, such as the basement and bathroom.
+Keeping the carpet away from humidity-prone areas is another key tip to prevent mould in carpet.
+Areas that are more likely to experience humidity or water leaks include the basement and bathroom.
 These areas are more prone to flooding caused by storms, river or ocean overflows, washing machine failures, and more.

-4. Removing standing water – Mould needs only a small amount of water and time (24-48 hours) to grow.
-So, when water damage occurs, the water should be removed immediately.
+Mould needs only a small amount of water and time (24-48 hours) to grow.
+Therefore, when water damage occurs, the water should be removed immediately.
 The carpet should be dried even if the damage was minor, such as a small spill or leak.
 In case of flooding, the carpet may need to be replaced, depending on the floodwater (tap water, grey water or sewage).

-5. Cleaning the carpet – Dirt and dust are mould “food” that needs to be removed regularly from the carpet using a good-quality vacuum cleaner weekly.
+Dirt and dust are mould “food” and need to be removed regularly from the carpet.
+Using a good-quality vacuum cleaner weekly is a great idea.
 When the carpet needs to be cleaned, using a dry form of cleaning is desirable.
 This process minimizes the amount of moisture the carpet absorbs.